xmilov3/xmilov3/README.md

 <h1 align="center">About Me</h1>
-<p align="center">I’m 4th year computer science student at Wrocław University of Science and Technology.
+<p align="center">Engineer in computer science at Wrocław University of Science and Technology.
 My adventure with programming started 7 years ago.
 During this journey, I moved from assembly thru databases and networks ending with high-level programming languages.
 I’m also into everything related to electronics like my biggest passion is music.
 In free time I fulfilled myself as a DJ, music producer and I’m building my own car/home audio setup.
-As a programmer I feel best in Backend, solving problems gives me the greatest satisfaction.
+As a software developer I feel best in Backend, solving problems gives me the greatest satisfaction.
 My goal is continuous development and facing new challenges.</p>
 <br>

 - 🔭 I’m currently working on [WaveForm](https://github.com/xmilov3/WaveForm.git)